Dirac Live LE calibration

 We did most of our review using our reference compact speakers, the Elipson Prestige Facet 8Bs.
 However, we also carried out a few listening sessions with the Davis Acoustics Courbet N°3 compact speakers and the Klipsch RP-8000F floorstanding speakers.
 We used the Viard Audio Silver HD12 HP speaker cable mounted with banana plugs.

-We used the BluOS app to launch different webradios via TuneIn and listened to Qobuz ( Sublime+ subscription) and Deezer (Family account, streaming in studio quality up to 24 bits/192kHz) online music services.
+We used the BluOS app to launch different webradios via TuneIn and listened to Qobuz (Hi-Fi Sublime+ subscription) and Deezer (Family account, streaming in studio quality up to 24 bits/192kHz) online music services.
 We also tried movie soundtracks with Netflix with our LG OLED TV connected via the HDMI ARC port.

 The NAD M10 amp paired with the Elipson Prestige Facet 8B compact speakers.